lbickmore/overwatch-api/README.md

 ## To Do
  * Convert into REST API or something akin to that.
+ * Grab player level and add to a player stats key in the players data object

 ## Completed Features
  * Command line tool to pull data for any user given their user information and system.
-   Ex: `main.rb pc BlueShoesYes 1548` will return with a csv of all my stats :D
+   Ex: `cli.rb pc BlueShoesYes 1548` will return with a csv of all my stats :D

 ## Description